hrimfisk/hrimfisk.github.io/experience/_posts/2022-02-16-save-plugin.md

 preview: /assets/Experience/SaveGameLibraryPlugin/ExpSaveIconUEContent.png
 ---
 I wrote a C++ plugin to streamline the saving and loading process in Unreal Engine
+<h2>Demonstrates:</h2>
+* Proficiency with C++ and object-oriented programming
+* Ability to build, refine, and support tools to facilitate content iteration
+* Ability to write clean, maintainable, and extensible code
+* Strong problem-solving abilities and a keen eye for detail

 <!--![Picture 1](/assets/save_game_plugin.png)-->
 <style>